 About Me Professionally

-I have developed an approach to treatment that includes working with concerns about the self, codependency and spiritual issues.
 I received my Masters Degree in Marriage and Family Therapy and Rehabilitation Counseling from San Francisco State University and began my private practice in 2000.
 From 2004 through 2007, I studied Psychoanalytic Psychotherapy at the Center for Psychoanalytic Studies.
-Since then, I have focused my studies and my practice on helping people to reach their potential, both as individuals and as people in relationship with others.
+Since then, I have augmented my training by the use of cognitive behavioral therapy and family therapy among other modalities.
+My goal is to help people to reach their potential, both as individuals and in relationship to others.

 About Me Personally